Peezzied/SimpleBarcode/README.md

 It is recommended to integrate it for Microsoft Excel spreadsheet *sales* or *product* inventory.
 However, it's recommended not to use it on public networks due to the application's lack of end-to-end encryption and security.

  1. Download Python v3.6 or newer version;
+ 2. Open `cmd` on the SimpleBarcode directory;
+ 3. Do `pip install -r requirements.txt`
- 2. Run `pos server.py`;
+ 4. Run `pos server.py`;
- 3. Search for the server's/computer's local IP Address, and add port 5000; (e.g. 192.168.254.102:5000)
+ 5. Search for the server's/computer's local IP Address, and add port 5000; (e.g. 192.168.254.102:5000)
- 4. Enter the IP to the browser;
+ 6. Enter the IP to the browser;
- 5. Click the "Scan Product" header;
+ 7. Click the "Scan Product" header;
- 6. then Start Scanning.
+ 8. then Start Scanning.

 # Credits
 Thank you ChatGPT for guiding me.